Matiu / Somes Island: Transfer of ownership

-In 2009, the ownership of the island was transferred to the iwi Taranaki Whānui ki Te Upoko o Te Ika.
+In 2009, ownership of the island was transferred to the Māori collective Taranaki Whānui ki Te Upoko o Te Ika.
 The transfer of ownership was part of cultural redress for Taranaki Whānui included in the settlement of their claims against the Crown for breaches of the Treaty of Waitangi.
-Following the passing of the Port Nicholson Block (Taranaki Whānui ki Te Upoko o Te Ika) Claims Settlement Act 2009, ownership of the island is vested in the trustees of the Port Nicholson Block Settlement Trust.
-A kaitiaki plan (or management plan) was prepared in 2012, to guide the administration of the harbour islands scientific and historic reserves, in accordance with the Reserves Act 1977.
+Following the passing of the Port Nicholson Block (Taranaki Whānui ki Te Upoko o Te Ika) Claims Settlement Act 2009, the island is owned by the trustees of the Port Nicholson Block Settlement Trust.
+A kaitiaki (management) plan was prepared in 2012, to guide the administration of the island's scientific and historic reserves in accordance with the Reserves Act 1977.
+A small team of rangers lives on the island to maintain facilities, manage visitors and volunteers, and monitor bait stations.

-A waharoa, or carved gateway, named Tane Te Waiora was unveiled adjacent to the wharf at the entrance to the island in 2017.
+A waharoa (carved gateway) named Tane Te Waiora was unveiled next to the wharf at the entrance to the island in 2017.